AmadeoNoelsPXL/aquaponics/Documentation/L&A/L&A_Documentation.md

 ## 9/11/2022

 ***Node Intro***
-We created some injects which send strings via the mqtt out to the mqtt in which is connected with a debugger and shows the injected value in the debug messages.
+<p>We created some injects which send strings via the mqtt out to the mqtt in which is connected with a debugger and shows the injected value in the debug messages.
-It's important that the mqtt in topic is the same as the mqtt out topic.
+It's important that the mqtt in topic is the same as the mqtt out topic.<p>

 ***MQTT exploration with wildcards***
 When a client subscribes to a topic, it can subscribe to the exact topic of a published message, or it can use wildcards to subscribe to multiple topics at once.